How Bright Light Therapy Helps with Low Mood, Sleep Problems and Jet Lag

 Treating Depression With Light

-You can help depression by spending more time outdoors in daylight, but to be frank, changing habits to experience more daylight is often not practical in today’s world.
+You can help depression by spending more time outdoors in daylight, but to be frank, changing habits to experience more daylight is often not practical in today’s urban societies.
 That is why we usually recommend increased artificial lighting.
-This section will explain how bright light treatment is used, but if you have significant depression, you should check with your doctor.
+This section will explain how you can use bright light treatment, but if you have significant depression, you should also check with your doctor.